stroboscope/ethstat/README.md

  eth3  packets:  27075   5439   6574   6943   8119  17667      0  17666      0      0
  eth3 csum_err:             0      0    1.9      0
 ```
-All numbers are *per second* rates.
+All numbers are usually packet related *per-second rates*.
+Thats why you will
+see floating point numbers sometimes.

 ### Options
 * `-e` to show only error stats (default is everything, except redundant data).
 * `-b` to show also byte counters (default only packets).
 * `-h` for help.

+### Requires
+*ruby* 1.8 or higher.

 ### License
 GPL